Within the Parent Advisory Committee, we have subcommittees to help divide up the important work PAC does.

-North Seattle College Parent Cooperative Preschools value and celebrate diversity in all of its forms and are committed to providing a diverse and inclusive learning environment for all children, adults, and families.
-We strive to be welcoming and accessible to all families and reflect the diverse community of North Seattle.
+Across each of these committees and in each North Seattle Cooperative Preschool, we value and celebrate diversity in all of its forms and are committed to providing a diverse and inclusive learning environment for all children, adults, and families.
+We strive to be welcoming and accessible to all families and reflect the diverse communities of Seattle.

 We are committed to taking action against practices, attitudes and behaviors that promote discrimination and exclusion of any type or variation.
 We are committed to ensure to the best of our ability through policies and procedures that our cooperative preschool settings provide an environment of respect, inclusion, tolerance and acceptance of all children, adults, and families.